piano35-edb/barman-docs-rewrite/docs/recovering/recovering_from_snapshot.md

 However, the `barman recover` command can still be used to validate the snapshot recovery instance, carry out post-recovery tasks such as checking the PostgreSQL configuration for unsafe options, and set any required PITR options.
 It will also copy the `backup_label` file into place (since the backup label is not stored in any of the volume snapshots), and copy across any required WALs (unless the `--get-wal` recovery option is used, in which case it will configure the PostgreSQL `restore_command` to fetch the WALs).

-If restoring a backup made with `barman-cloud-backup` the `barman-cloud-restore` command should be used instead of `barman recover`.
+If restoring a backup made with `barman-cloud-backup`, use the `barman-cloud-restore` command instead of `barman recover`.

 ## Process